 Get Your Marriage License

-The other important documents you will need to elope in Yellowstone is your marriage license.
-You need to obtain your marriage license from state you’ll be getting married in.
+The other important documents you will need to elope in Yellowstone are your marriage license.
+You need to obtain your marriage license from the state you’ll be getting married in.
 While the majority of Yellowstone is in Wyoming (Park County and Teton County) there are a few smaller portions in Idaho and Montana.
 Once you’ve decided on your ceremony location, you will need to obtain your marriage license from the appropriate state.

 How To Get A Marriage License In Wyoming